BUGO07/ferriscraft/README.md

 - blazingly fast procedural terrain generation (shit)
 - culled mesher
 - decent terrain (trees, mountains, water, etc...)
-- destroy blocks
+- place/break blocks
 - what more do you want bro

 ### TODO
 - greedy meshing or something
-- destroy/place blocks wherever the camera is looking at
+- character controller instead of flycam
 - make it into minecraft